qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 A form of advanced prostate cancer.
 With CRPC, the cancer no longer completely responds to treatments that lower testosterone.
 It shows signs of growth, like a rising PSA (prostate-specific antigen), even with low levels of testosterone.

+## CCK-8 Assay (Cell Counting Kit-8)
+The CCK-8 assay is a cell viability and proliferation detection method based on the reduction of the WST-8 tetrazolium salt, assessing cellular health by measuring absorbance.

 ## cDNA second strand synthesis vs SMART-seq2

 Normal cDNA second strand sythesis is not a PCR process.
 But Takara smart-seq2 containing PCR of cDNA.
 The first strand cDNA synthesis is typically carried out using reverse transcription (RT) enzymes, which use a reverse transcriptase to synthesize cDNA from an RNA template.
 The resulting single-stranded cDNA is then converted to double-stranded cDNA through a second strand synthesis step that typically uses DNA polymerase and RNase H to remove the RNA template.